-Coffee and cold showers in the morning don't help you sober up.
-Time is the only way to get the alcohol out of your system and you could still be over the legal limit many hours after drinking.
+Coffee and cold showers in the morning don't help you to get the alcohol out of your over the legal limit many hours after drinking.

 Should you Drive the Morning After?

 Number of hours per drink + 1 hr = minimum time to allow before driving, calculated from your LAST drink